soukup3/super-duper-octo-computing-machine/proposal.md

 Name each interface or class and briefly describe its function or purpose.

+Main.java contains three inner classes that creates a table of restaurants and entrees.
+It takes in user input.

-The menu items are implemented using Graphs (our main class).
-We will create an inner class for a hash table implemented with an array that holds the restaurant names.
-Another inner class for a hash table implemented with an array list will hold the all possible entrees.
+Items.java will hold the graph implementation for the menu items, Restaurant.java holds the hash table implementation with an array for restaurant names and Entree.java holds a hash table implementation with an array list for all possible entrees.

 ## Edit and Submit this file and any figures referenced by this document.